 January 10, 2019

-Once the vehicle has been inspected and certified by any of our registered inspection centers, you move on to the training stage.
-Trainings are held in the Bolt office.
-Alternatively, if you’re in Lagos, you can go through the training from the comfort of your own home – you would need to take the training remotely and subsequently pass a quick 10 minute test.
+Up next is completing the compulsory training.
+You can go through the training from the comfort of your own home — you will need to take the training remotely and pass 2 tests.
 Don’t worry, you’ll get all the answers from the video training.

-Following your training, It usually takes between 1-3 days to get your account ready, so you can hit the streets in no time!
+Following your training, it usually takes between 3-4 hours to get your account ready — so you can hit the streets in no time!

 If your rider is not with you 4-5 minutes after reaching their pickup point, call them.
 You can find the option to call the passenger when you click on the three stripes in the upper right corner.
 If they don’t pick up, you can cancel the ride after 5 minutes.
 While this scenario of a rider not showing up is more the exception than the rule, your activity score won’t be affected if you mark “client did not show” as the reason for cancellation.